ZachHandley/ContentShield/CONTRIBUTING.md

 - GitHub Discussions for general questions
 - GitHub Issues for bug reports and feature requests
-- Stack Overflow with the `naughty-words` tag
+- Stack Overflow with the `content-shield` tag

 ### Contributing Ideas